List of prime ministers of Elizabeth II: Rhodesia (1965–1970)

-Ian Smith was Prime Minister of Rhodesia following a unilateral declaration of independence on 11 November 1965.
-Although Rhodesia considered Elizabeth II to be Queen of Rhodesia, this title was not accepted by her.
-Acting in his vice-regal capacity and under direction from the UK government, the Governor of Southern Rhodesia, Humphrey Gibbs, dismissed the prime minister and his government but this action was ignored by Smith.
+Created in 1923, Southern Rhodesia was a colony, not a dominion, but it enjoyed substantial autonomy, with its head of government participating in imperial conferences and some sources calling it a "quasi-dominion."
+Ian Smith became Prime Minister in 1964.
+In order avoid sharing power with the country's black majority, his government issued a unilateral declaration of independence on 11 November 1965, changing the state's name to Rhodesia.
+An annex to the UDI declared that the new state would retain the monarchy and recognised Elizabeth as Queen of Rhodesia, but she did not accept this title.
+Acting in his vice-regal capacity and under direction from the UK government, the Governor of Southern Rhodesia, Humphrey Gibbs, dismissed the prime minister and his government, but Smith ignored this action.
 The state remained unrecognised by the United Kingdom and the wider international community.
 Following a referendum, Rhodesia declared itself a republic on 2 March 1970.
 Smith remained in office throughout this period.